 As an English major, you’ll discuss what you read and write with your classmates and with Dordt’s dedicated English faculty.
 You’ll learn how to communicate well with those around you, and you’ll express yourself in ways that are both creative and innovative.

 Dordt alumni who majored in English have followed a wide variety of career paths, including as published authors, marketing directors, CEOs, freelance writers, professors, and librarians.
 Major in English, and you’ll have many opportunities to make an impact in God’s world.

 At Dordt, you’ll study under professors who feel the excitement and value of literature.
 They’ll help you analyze and evaluate literary works from a Christian perspective, considering the moral vision and worldview of an author, along with the literary elements of his or her work.

-They’ll help you become both critical and charitable in the way you approach words and the world.
+Your professors will help you become both critically aware and charitable in the way you approach words and the world.
 You’ll examine how authors use language to create imagined worlds and communicate meaning.
 You will see how literature from a variety of time periods and cultures challenges or affirms our values and enriches our lives.

 - Write with clarity, precision, and grace in a variety of forms and for a variety of audiences.

 - Be independent learners, able to search for, assess, and integrate into their writing and thinking ideas on literature as well as other subjects.